Pbein/ChompChew2.0/docs/README.md

 3. **Version Control**: Track significant changes with clear commit messages
 4. **Review Process**: Technical and UX review for all documentation updates

-### **Document Owners**
-- **PROJECT_VISION.md**: Product strategy and mission alignment
-- **development/functional_architecture/DEVELOPMENT_TODO_LIST.md**: Development team roadmap and sprint planning
-- **PRODUCT_DESIGN_BRIEF.md**: UX specifications and user flows
-- **DESIGN_SYSTEM.md**: UX/UI team specifications and patterns
-- **Setup guides**: DevOps and technical configuration

 ---

 **Remember: Every feature, every line of code, every design decision should serve our core mission of removing "What can I actually eat?" anxiety.
-If it doesn't directly help users feel confident about their food choices, it's not aligned with our vision.**
+The rebuild ensures we maintain this focus while creating a clean, maintainable, and beautiful application.**

 ## 📖 Documentation Guidelines